computablelabs/compspec/TopLevelSpec.md

 	- [`Market`](#market) [v0.2] The top level contract for a given data market.
 		- [`MarketToken`](#market-token) [v0.2]: A mintable and burnable token.
 Each `Market` has its own `MarketToken`
 			- Minting and Burning mechanics: Market tokens are minted when either new data is added, existing data is queried, or new investment is added to reserve.
 Market tokens are burned when data is removed or investment is withdrawn.
-		- [Voting](#voting) [IN-PROGRESS]: Critical decisions within a market are performed by vote of interested stake holders.
+		- [Voting](#voting) [v0.1, v0.3]: Critical decisions within a market are performed by vote of interested stake holders.
 These include validation of new data, challenges to fraudulent data and changes to market structure.
 			- [All token holder vote](#all-token-holder) [v0.1]: At present all holders of `MarketToken` vote on decisions.
 			- [Council member vote](#council-member-vote) [v0.3]: an ownership threshold `T_council` is imposed for franchise.
 The threshold will be set upon construction.
 		- [Market Reserve](#market-reserve) [v0.2]: The reserve is the "bank account" associated with a given `Market`.